 Midwest Energy Cooperative - The Cooperative's primary revenue source is generated through the sale of electricity to members.
 Retail members are classified as residential, irrigation, commercial, or industrial.
 Residential members include single family housing, multiple family housing (such as apartments, duplexes, and town homes), manufactured homes, and small farms.
 Residential demand is sensitive to the effects of weather, with demand highest during the winter heating season and summer cooling season.
 Irrigation members consist of large farms who accept energy at high voltages.
 Commercial members consist of non-residential members who accept energy deliveries at voltages equivalent to those delivered to residential members.
 Commercial members include most businesses, small industrial companies, and public street and highway lighting accounts.
-Industrial members.
+Industrial members consist of non-residential members voltages than commercial members.
 Demand from industrial members is primarily driven by economic conditions, with weather having little impact on energy use by this member class.